sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qt5-qtlocation</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Qt5 - Location component
+Short desc    : Qt5 - Location component
 URL          : http://www.qt.io
-Лицензия     : LGPLv2 with exceptions or GPLv3 with exceptions
+License      : LGPLv2 with exceptions or GPLv3 with exceptions
-Описание     : The Qt Location and Qt Positioning APIs gives developers the ability to
+Descript     : The Qt Location and Qt Positioning APIs gives developers the ability to
              : determine a position by using a variety of possible sources, including
              : satellite, or wifi, or text file, and so on.
 ```